dannybpoulsen/fmteach-/docs/docs/getting_started.md

 # Getting Started
 ## Building
 Before getting started you need to compile FMTeach++.
+You need to recompile whenever you have solved an exercise

 ```bash
 mkdir build